Skip to content

 export_trees_to_fc(trees, asset_id, description='geemap_rf_export')

-Function that creates a feature collection with a property tree which contains the string representation of decision trees and exports to ee asset for later use
+Creates a feature collection with a property tree which contains the string representation of decision trees and exports to ee asset for later use.

 Parameters: